 How to do it: Check out our instructions here to donate stock electronically or by mail.

 2) Donating through an IRA

-The benefit: About midway through your 70th trip around the sun (aka when you turn 70.5 years old) the IRS sets up a nice little toll booth and requires you to start taking minimum required distributions from your IRA.
+The benefit: As of the 2020 SECURE Act, when you turn 72 years old the IRS sets up a nice little toll booth and requires you to start taking minimum required distributions from your IRA.
 This adds to your income, which can add to your taxes.
-But never fear, because thanks to a 2017 law, you can now donate up to $100k from your IRA straight to charity, and bypass the tax troll at that toll (what a tongue twister).
-(Source: Kiplinger)
+But never fear, you can now donate up to $100k from your IRA straight to charity, and bypass the tax troll at that toll (what a tongue twister).

 How to do it: Talk to your IRA administrator, and give them the name, address, phone, tax ID, and incorporation year of the charities you would like to donate to.
 CoEd’s info can be found here.